in4it/ecs-deploy/README.md

 ### Bootstrap ECS cluster

 You can bootstrap a new ECS cluster using ecs-deploy.
-It'll setup a autoscaling group, ALB, IAM roles, and the ECS cluster.
+It'll create an autoscaling group, an Application Load Balancer, an IAM role for the ECS EC2 instances, and the ECS cluster itself.

 ```
 ./ecs-deploy --bootstrap \
   --ecs-subnets subnet-123456 \
   --ecs-vpc-id vpc-123456 \
   --cloudwatch-logs-enabled \
-  --cloudwatch-logs-prefix mycompany \
+  --cloudwatch-logs-prefix mycluster \
   --cluster-name mycluster \
   --ecs-desired-size 1 \
   --ecs-max-size 1 \